WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

  2. **Using a python package**

-    For larger queries, it might be more approriate to automate the search and downloads.
+    For larger queries, it might be more appropriate to automate the search and downloads.
 A few packages are available to do this:

     * [ESGpull][esgpull]
     * [ESMValTool][esmvaltool]